 Skip to content

-Help to Repay proposal
+Help to Repay Campaign

-High energy prices have had a significant impact on low-income households and energy debt is now at a record high.
-With people’s finances stretched to the limit, many people with energy arrears are struggling to repay.
+High energy prices have had a significant impact on low-income households and energy debt is at a record high.
+That’s why we’ve been campaigning for a Help to Repay scheme, to offer households help to reduce their energy debt through repayment matching and debt relief.

 The impact of high energy bills